 It’s easy to open the strings with a simple tear from the top left of the packaging, which is perforated.

 Overall, I really enjoyed stringing with X-One Biphase.

 A quick pre-stretch of the strings removed the limited coil memory that was retained by the strings from packaging and made it very simple to maneuver during stringing.

-At first, I did expect the thicker 16 gauge that I playtested to give me a little trouble since it’s a soft multifilament, but I didn’t run into a single problem simply making sure to keep a sharp point at the end of the string anytime I ran into a tight spot or blocked hole.
+At first, I did expect the thicker 16 gauge that I playtested to give me a little trouble since it’s a soft multifilament, but I didn’t run into a single problem.
+I simply made sure to keep a sharp point at the end of the string anytime I ran into a tight spot or blocked hole.

-Stringing the crosses were a breeze as the strings slick outer coating helped it easily slide through the mains and because X-One Biphase is a softer multifilament, I didn’t experience any issues tying knots.
+Stringing the crosses was a breeze as the string’s slick outer coating helped it easily slide through the mains.
+Because X-One Biphase is a softer multifilament, I didn’t experience any issues tying knots.